brajeshwar/brajeshwar.github.io/_posts/2003/2003-09-17-flash-serials-and-product-activation.md

----
-layout: post
-title: Flash Serials and Product Activation
+# Flash Serials and Product Activation
----

 Like many others Flash developers, I am getting e-mails and blog comment(s) about Flash 2004/Professional serial numbers.
 I think these developers and designers alike do not read the Product activation, and read more of Flash blogs around, so let me do a quick run down on the Product activation and why I cannot share my serial number with you.